manassaloi/manassaloi.github.io/_posts/2020-05-28-all-my-meetings.markdown

 - Sync with Researcher of my stream
 - Sync with BI of my stream

-Bi Weekly
+Biweekly
 - Sync up with PDG Research team
 - Sync up with PDG Business Intelligence team
-- Temporary cadences with a few tactical teams (which last till relevant projects are complete)
+- Temporary Sync ups with a few tactical teams (which last till relevant projects are complete)

 Monthly
 - PDG Monthly Product Review meeting